UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

     direction: u32,
 }
 ```
-* Add the storage buffer containing our light sources as a binding for our compute shader.
+* Add the storage buffer containing our light sources as a binding for the compute shader.
-  Unlike earlier, we want our compute shader to make changes to the buffer's contents, so we need to specify it as `read_write`:
+  Unlike earlier, we want the compute shader to make changes to the buffer's contents, so we need to specify it as `read_write`:
 ```wgsl
 @group(0) @binding(0) var<storage, read_write> uLights : array<PointLight>;
 ```